2006 English cricket season: June

 On 28 June, Sri Lanka continued with their fourth successive ODI win, scoring 318 for seven with only Jamie Dalrymple conceding less than five an over, and bowling England out for 285 in the 49th over.
 Four Twenty20 matches were played in the evening: Essex and Surrey both bowled their opponents out for less than 110 in the South to achieve wins, Durham mustered 123 all out in a 52-run defeat at Nottinghamshire, and Glamorgan beat Warwickshire by six wickets after a 106-run stand between David Hemp and James Franklin.
 Four more games were played the following day, with three coming down to the last ball: Worcestershire needed three to win off three balls, but were limited by bowler Jon Lewis and Gloucestershire to a leg bye off the last ball, while Northants achieved a tie with Somerset after being 53 for five chasing 152 to win, and Lancashire hit the winning runs against Leicestershire on the final ball.

 In the final match, Hampshire totalled 225 for two, and won by 59 runs.

 A full round of nine games was held on Friday 30 June, with Worcestershire getting bowled out for the lowest score of the competition this year, totalling 86 as Northamptonshire won their first game.
 In the other games in Midlands/Wales/West, Gloucestershire got their first win with a three-run win over Warwickshire, and Somerset were defeated by Glamorgan's last pair on the final ball.
 Surrey got their first loss of the year after Yasir Arafat of Sussex took four wickets in their five-wicket win, leaving Nottinghamshire (who beat Yorkshire by 21 runs) and Glamorgan as the only unbeaten teams in the competition.
 Leicestershire and Durham also won in the North.

 August

-On 12 August, Leicestershire became the first English county side to win the Twenty20 cup for a second time, in only its fourth year.
-The Foxes beat home side Nottinghamshire by 4 runs in a tense final at Trent Bridge.
+On 12 August, Leicestershire became the first English county team to win the Twenty20 cup for a second time, in only its fourth year.
+The Foxes beat home team Nottinghamshire by 4 runs in a tense final at Trent Bridge.
 Man of the match Darren Maddy scored a record 86 not out in the final, and in doing so became the first man to score over 1000 runs in the format.
 On 20 August, the Fourth Test descended into chaos after the Pakistan team refused to come out after tea, in protest at having been penalised for ball tampering.
 The match subsequently became the first ever test to be forfeited and was awarded to England by the umpires.